SteveLim99/byenance/README.md

 - database.env
 - pgadmin.env
 - api.env
+2. The starting date of the data and units scrapped from Binance is modifiable in .env/units.py.
-2. Edit the database.env and pgadmin.env files accordingly to your preference, update api.env with your Binance API key.
+3. Edit the database.env and pgadmin.env files accordingly to your preference, update api.env with your Binance API key.
-3. Skip this step if yarn is already installed globally.
+4. Skip this step if yarn is already installed globally.
 Otherwise, run the following command
 ```
 $ npm install --global yarn
 ```
-4. Finally, deploy the docker containers
+5. Finally, deploy the docker containers
 ```
 $ docker-compose up
 ```
-5. You can access the web-application at http://localhost:3000/.
+6. You can access the web-application at http://localhost:3000/.
 It should be noted that the first time set up takes a little bit of time as it fetches and inserts a bulk of the historical data into the database instance.
-6. Removing the containers
+7. Removing the containers
 ```
 $ docker-compose down
 ```